 A Story to Remember

-In 1892 the Selati Railway Company was a shareholding company floated in Brussels (Europe) by two noteworthy bankers of Paris namely Baron Eugene Oppenheim and his – older – brother Baron Robert Oppenheim.
+In 1892, the Selati Railway Company was a shareholding company floated in Brussels (Europe) by two noteworthy bankers from Paris, Baron Eugene Oppenheim and his – older – brother Baron Robert Oppenheim.
 The number of shares and how much they were sold for, is not reported anywhere.
 A company was duly formed by their Franco-Belgian syndicate called ‘La Compagnie Franco-Beige du Chemin-de-fer du Nord de la Republique Sud-Africaine.’
-This is translated as ‘The Franco-Belgium Railway Company of the Northern Territories of the South African Republic’ under which it established this Selati Railway Company in 1892.
+This is translated as ‘The Franco-Belgium Railway Company of the Northern Territories of the South African Republic.’
+Under which it established the ‘Selati Railway Company’ as early as 1892.

-The lines (railroad) construction had been contracted out to the British company of Westwood & Winby, who built the first part of the Selati Line from Komatipoort to the Sabi Bridge – Skukuza – in 1893-4, a distance of 80 km.
-The rest of the line from Sabi Bridge to Tzaneen was completed by Pauling & Co. between 1909-12.
-The Oppenheim brothers had bought no less then four high quality locomotives.
-Two 20 ton 2-6-0T Whythes & Jackson Limited locomotives, namely the Durban and Pietermaritzburg and obtained from the Natal Railway Company.
-The other two 40 tonners 0-6-2T, built by Maschinenfabrik Esslingen, were obtained from the NZASM – they you will read about further on.
-The Selati Line was to connect to the new Transvaal Gold Fields railway line – juncture Komatipoort – which would run from Pretoria to Delagoa Bay.
-This was the line set out for transporting of goods and gold to and from the new Witwatersrand Gold Fields discovered in 1886 known as the Eastern Railway Line.
+The lines (railroad) construction had been contracted out to the British company of Westwood & Winby, who built the first part of the Selati Line from Komatipoort to the Sabi Bridge (Skukuza) in 1893-4, a distance of 80 km.
+The rest of the line from Sabi Bridge to Tzaneen was completed by Pauling & Co., between 1909-12.
+The Oppenheim’s had bought no less than four high-quality locomotives.
+Two 20 ton 0-6-2T, Whythes & Jackson Limited locomotives, from Durban and Pietermaritzburg, obtained from the Natal Railway Company.
+Along with two 40 tonners 0-6-2T, built by Maschinenfabrik Esslingen, obtained from the NZASM (you will read about them further on).
+The Selati Line was to connect to the new Transvaal Gold Fields railway line at the junction in Komatipoort, which would run from Pretoria to Delagoa Bay.
+This was the line was set out for the transportation of goods and gold to and from the new Witwatersrand Gold Fields, discovered in 1886.
+This was later known as the Eastern Railway Line, from Johannesburg.

-Joining the Dots
+Joining the Dots in the Sand

-The Eastern Railway Line had been ratified by the ‘Volksraad’ – council – of the Transvaal Republic in 1883.
-It was proposed the Portuguese build their own line in Mozambique, from Komatipoort to Delagoa Bay and the Transvaal in turn build their own line from Pretoria to join up at Komatipoort.
-An American named Edward McMurdo was given the concession for the Mozambican line in December 1883.
-For this work the Portuguese established the ‘East African Railway Company’, which only set to work four years later in March 1887.
-This is a fine how-do-you-do.
+The Eastern Railway Line had been ratified by the ‘Volksraad’ (council) of the Transvaal Republic in 1883.
+It was agreed the Portuguese build their own line in Mozambique, from Delagoa Bay (Lorenzo Marques) to Komatipoort and in turn, the Transvaal build their own line from Pretoria to join at Komatipoort.
+An American, Edward McMurdo, was given the concession for the Mozambican line in December 1883.
+For this work, the Portuguese established the ‘East African Railway Company.’
+Yet they only set to work in building the much needed line four years later in March 1887.
+‘This was a fine how-do-you-do.’
 Why four years, you may ask?
 Well, read on.
-This is Africa, remember?
+This is Africa, (TIA) remember?

 See you for the next adventure of the: Selati Line – To the Sabi Bridge